Hadamard-Hitchcock decompositions: identifiability and computation

 \subsection{More Hadamard factors}

-In the final experiment we show an example output of our Julia implementation, when applied to a computationally challenging decomposition scenario.
+We show an example output of our Julia implementation, when applied to a computationally challenging scenario.
 Herein, we constructed a random $50 \times 45 \times 40 \times 35 \times 30$ tensor, containing $N=94.5 \cdot 10^{6}$ elements (about $721$MB in double-precision floating-point data), admitting an \ref{eqn_hhd} with ranks $\br=(3,5,7,9)$.
 The induced Hitchcock decomposition thus has length $945$.
 The output, cosmetically formatted, is shown in \cref{tab_output}.

 The first paragraph contains the output of the normal form CPD algorithm, which is described in detail in \cite{TV2022}.
-Note in particular that the computation of the cokernel of a $41,000 \times 41,000$ matrix is computationally the most demanding step, taking about $78$\% of the total time.
+Note in particular that the computation of the cokernel of a $41,000 \times 41,000$ matrix is computationally the most demanding step, taking about $83$\% of the total time.

 The second paragraph shows information about how the induced CPD is converted into the \ref{eqn_hhd}.
 Note in particular how fast this phase is compared to computing the CPD.
-The reason is that the time complexity for this phase is linear in the ambient dimensions $\bn = (50,45,40,35,30)$ and quasi-quadratic in $R=945 \approx n_5^2$, whereas computing the CPD using the normal form algorithm requires the eigendecomposition of a square matrix of order $n_1 \binom{n_3+1}{2}$.
+The reason is that the time complexity for this phase is linear in the ambient dimensions $\bn = (50,45,40,35,30)$ and at most cubic in $R=945$, whereas computing the CPD using the normal form algorithm requires the eigendecomposition of a square matrix of order $n_1 \binom{n_3+1}{2}$.
 This implies a complexity of about $n_1^3 n_3^6$.